 The Research Institute for Scholars of Equity (RISE) program prepares a new generation of scholars committed to addressing issues of social equity.
-RISE is an interdisciplinary training program open to students from North Carolina Central University, the Pennsylvania State University, Houston-Tillotson University, Jarvis Christian College, Paul Quinn College, Temple University, Texas College, University of New Mexico, UNC-Wilmington, Wiley College, Virginia Union University.
+RISE is an interdisciplinary training program open to students from North Carolina Central University, University of Southern California (USC), Houston-Tillotson University, Jarvis Christian College, Paul Quinn College, Temple University, Texas College, University of New Mexico, UNC-Wilmington, Wiley College and Virginia Union University.

 Participants, referred to as “fellows,” conduct rigorous, high-quality research in education that will improve the schooling experiences and academic attainment of pre-kindergarten through university-level African American and Latino/a students.

 RISE is a training program that has a dual focus:

 - Provide upper-level undergraduate students with experiences in conducting mixed-methods education research while preparing participants for doctoral study.

 - Assist in increasing diversity in the education sciences.

 It also focuses on the ongoing inequities in education found in American schools, highlighting African-American and Latino/a students of all ages.
 Within the theme, fellows research social justice in education and teacher preparation.
 As part of the year-long training program, fellows also receive training in education research, conduct research with peers and faculty mentors and receive assistance in applying to doctoral programs.